Skip to main content

 Machine learning and artificial intelligence: what is the difference?

 We hear about AI everywhere, but what does that really mean for the hospitality industry?
-The reality is that AI is a generic term that people use anytime they think about chatbot or something that’s remotely artificial intelligence.
-What people really refer to is machine learning and natural large language models.
+In reality, “AI” is a broad term that often gets used interchangeably with chatbots or other technologies perceived as artificial intelligence.
+However, what people are actually referring to are more specific technologies such as machine learning and natural language processing (NLP) models.

 What is machine learning?